Situju Tuju Cruise Raja Ampat

 The last day was a perfect closing.
 At Arborek Jetty, right after entering the water, we saw enormous giant clams — bigger than anything we’d ever seen.
 The coral here is exactly like in Raja Ampat videos: dense, alive and full of color.

 We saw massive bumphead parrotfish, curious sweetlips and tons of marine life unafraid of divers.
 And to finish: Manta Sandy.
 More than 20 mantas circling, cleaning, passing close again and again.
-Hard to describe without falling short.
+Hard to describe without selling it short.

-We also saw wobbegongs again, closing the trip exactly as it began.
+We also saw wobbegongs again, ending the trip exactly the way it started.
 Could you ask for a better ending?

 Important: Safety